 Shadow Stripe Ribbed Socks Charcoal and Orange Fil d'Ecosse Cotton

-My pants are mid-round corduroys and I’m combining them with Fort Belvedere socks in charcoal and orange shadow stripes, which afar creates a look of something brownish, which goes well with the pants as well as the olive green Derby shoes but it provides enough contrast and picks up the orange and warmer tones in the other parts of my outfit.
+Raphael’s pants are mid-brown corduroys, and he’s combining them with Fort Belvedere socks in charcoal and orange shadow stripes, which from afar creates a look of something brownish, and therefore pair well with the pants as well as his olive green Derby shoes, while still providing enough contrast and picking up the orange and other warm tones in the outfit.

 Reader Comments